tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/Activities/03_Building_CryptoFax_Car_Token/README.md

   }
   ```

+  * We will be extending the ERC721Full contract for our ArtToken contract.

+  * The ERC721Full constructor accepts a `string` for the `token name` and a `string` for the `token's symbol`.

-* Next, create a new counter to keep track of what current token_id we are on starting from 0.
+* Next, create a new counter to keep track of what current `token_id` we are on starting from 0.
 Apply the `using for` syntax to attach the safe math counter library to the counter type and create a new variable named `token_ids` that is of type `Counters.counter`.

   ```solidity
   using Counters for Counters.Counter;
   Counters.Counter token_ids;
   ```

+  * Remember the `using for` syntax is used to attach a library to a type in solidity.

+  * In order for us to track the number of tokens that have been minted and to generate the next `token_id` we will be leveraging the custom Counter data structure from OpenZeppelin.

+  * OpenZeppelin safemath counters allow us to increment and decrement a counter without worrying about overflows and other common types of errors.

 * Each cryptofax car token will contain a `string` representing the vehicle's `vin` and a `uint` that tracks the number of accidents the vehicle has had.
 Represent this information as a `struct` named `Car ` containing two attributes `string vin` and `uint accidents`.